Quick Answer

 The tender-offer insider trading rule is conceptually the most important rule in this unit because it differs from the general anti-fraud insider trading regime in a way the exam tests directly.
 The net-long rule and the outside-purchase prohibition are smaller but well-tested companion rules.

-The Tender-Offer Insider Trading Prohibition
+What Does the Tender-Offer Insider Trading Prohibition Cover?

 The tender-offer insider trading rule, adopted by the SEC in 1980, applies once substantial steps have been taken toward commencing a tender offer (or after the offer has commenced).